AtefeD/Iceland_SiteAmpMap/README.md

 # A Vs30 map and seismic site amplification map for Iceland

 The repository provides the following datasets and scripts:
-1. GeoSiteAmp_class Raster Datasets
+1. GeoSiteAmp_class Raster Datasets:
 Nationwide GeoTIFF raster layers of geological-based seismic site amplification classes for Iceland, derived from empirical strong-motion observations and detailed geological mapping.
 The amplification models are based on four Iceland-specific geological site classes:

 ** Hard Rock (HR), Rock (R), Lava Rock (L), Sedimentary Soil (S)

 The seismic site amplification factors associated with each geological-based site class and frequency band can be directly obtained from the frequency-dependent relative amplification factors presented in Table 1 of the publication.

-2. geoVs30 Raster Datasets
+2. geoVs30 Raster Datasets:
 Geological proxy-based Vs30 raster datasets for Iceland.

-3. Plotting Script
+3. Plotting Script:
 A Python script is included to visualize the GeoSiteAmp classes map, similar to Figure 5 of the publication.

 ## Reference: